+Grand-cascades of Alfvén modes have been seen in discharge 69670 at t=3.8s and another one at $t\sim5s$ , while for 69668 these modes are only seen at t=3.7s.
+The integer q values that appear in the plasma and trigger these modes may be identified by q=3 and q=2 for the two times in 69670.
 Although ITBs are found to be triggered in both discharges, there is a striking difference in the subsequent development.
-In Pulse No: 69668 the value of $\rho^T$ never exceeds 0.022 but in Pulse No: 69670 the outer barrier grows and reaches values of $\rho^T$ =0.065 (see figure 1c).
-Because such strong barriers with large pressure gradients have been seen to trigger internal kink-modes and subsequent disruptions, the NBI power in this discharge is stepped-down prematurely in order to prevent this.
-The strength of the barrier is sufficient to significantly increase the central ion temperature and normalised $\beta$ , $\beta_N$ , as shown in figure 1b, while for the other discharge no such effect can be seen.
-As pointed out before, the difference between these two discharges is the TF ripple amplitude which has altered the rotational shear.
+In discharge 69668 the value of $\rho^T$ never exceeds 0.022, as shown in figure 2c, while in 69670 the outer barrier grows and reaches values of $\rho^T=0.065$ (see figure 1c).
+Because such strong barriers with large pressure gradients have been seen to trigger internal kinkmodes and subsequent disruptions, the NBI power in this discharge is stepped-down prematurely in order to prevent this.
+The strength of the barrier is sufficient to significantly increase the central ion temperature and normalised b, $b_N$ , no such effect was seen in discharge 69668.

+As pointed out before, the difference between these two discharges is the TF ripple amplitude which altered the toroidal rotation profile and rotational shear at the time of ITB triggering, as shown in figure 3.
 This has been explored further by carrying out a scan in TF ripple amplitude, keeping the scenario unchanged, applying the same level of absorbed power $P{abs}$ = 14.5MW.
 ITB trigger events have been found in all four cases.
-However, as shown in figure 2a, the peak performance, expressed as $\beta_N$ , clearly decreases with TF ripple amplitude.
-At the highest TF ripple amplitude of $\delta{BT}$ = 1% the performance improvement due to the barrier is only slightly better that that of a plasma without an ITB ( $\beta_N \approx 1.4$ ).
+However, as shown in figure 4, the peak performance, expressed as $b_N$ , clearly decreases with TF ripple amplitude.
+At the highest TF ripple amplitude of $\delta{BT}$ = 1.0% the performance improvement due to the barrier is only slightly better that that of a plasma without an ITB ( $\beta_N \approx 1.4$ ).
+Similar observations have been made for ITB scenarios with positive, zero or low magnetic shear [22].